tastycode-dev/tastycode-dev.github.io/_posts/2023-08-07-tasty-cpp-memory-layout-of-std-string.md

 | GCC libstdc++        | 32 bytes    | 15 chars              | 2x            |
 | LLVM libc++          | 24 bytes    | 22 chars              | 2x            |

-These details are useful to know for every professional C++ developer.
+These details will be useful for every professional C++ developer.
 They are especially important when optimizing for CPU and memory efficiency.

 For sure, I'm not the only one curious about how strings are implemented in **other languages**.